Obelixlelul/Battleship-Tabble-Generator/README.md

 The first one is called `the matrix-format`.
 It contains an ascii representations of the entire board for each puzzle.

 The second format is called `the armada-format`.
 It contains a compact text representation for each puzzle.

+The files will be created on `output` folder